Assistant Research Professor in the structural basis of stress signalling systems

 The University has a responsibility to ensure that all employees are eligible to live and work in the UK.

-We are seeking an enthusiastic, motivated individual for a position in the group of Prof. Mike Weekes, in Cambridge Institute for Medical Research at the Cambridge Biomedical Campus.
-You will join an exciting research programme aiming to identify novel therapeutic targets against human cytomegalovirus (HCMV).
-This post will involve the use of cutting edge proteomic, structural and biochemical techniques to characterise interactions between HCMV and degraded antiviral restriction factors, determine how these influence viral replication and how this might be prevented therapeutically.
+We are seeking an enthusiastic, motivated individual for a position in the group of Professor Mike Weekes, Department of Medicine in the Cambridge Institute for Medical Research at the Cambridge Biomedical Campus.
+You will join an exciting research programme investigating novel aspects of viral sensing and the function of key uncharacterised viral evasins.
+This post will involve the use of cutting-edge proteomics and biochemistry.

 If you have an excellent background in biological sciences, are prepared to face intellectual challenges and wish to develop your scientific skills, we would like to hear from you.
 Applicants should have outstanding organisation and communication skills, and work well as part of a team.